Sporgelum/Sporgelum.github.io/_pages/about.md

 {% include base_path %}

-I am a MsC student in Bionformatics at the [Institute of Anatomy](https://www.ana.unibe.ch/index_eng.html) at the [University of Bern](https://www.unibe.ch/index_eng.html), Switzerland.
+I am working as Bionformatician Assistant in the Laboratory of Prof. Nadia Mercader at the [Institute of Anatomy](https://www.ana.unibe.ch/index_eng.html) at the [University of Bern](https://www.unibe.ch/index_eng.html), Switzerland.

 My major interest is learning about analysis, biostatistics and programming to focus of my skills and give the best support in my job.